thanatath/ESP-PC-Remote/README.md

 - `GET /set/on`   - Sets `on` to true for the next `/` request.

 ## Web Interface
-- Access the ESP32's IP address in your browser to use the web UI.
+- Access the ESP32's IP address or `http://remote.local` in your browser to use the web UI.
 - Click the "Turn On PC" button to trigger the relay manually.

 ## OTA Update
 - Hostname: `ESP32-PC-Remote`
 - Password: `pcremote123`

+## mDNS (Local Domain Name)
+- The ESP32 advertises itself as `remote.local` on your local network.
+- You can access the web interface at: [http://remote.local](http://remote.local)
+- Make sure your computer/device supports mDNS (Windows: install Bonjour, Mac/Linux: built-in).

 ## License
 MIT License